Ahmad-Nayfeh/portfolio-website/content/blog/a-comprehensive-guide-to-ai-agents.md

 ---
 title: "From Automatons to Autonomy: A Comprehensive Guide to AI Agents"
 slug: "a-comprehensive-guide-to-ai-agents"
-date: "2025-06-15"
+date: "2025-06-16"
 tags: ["AI", "AI Agents", "LLM", "Autonomous Systems", "Multi-Agent Systems", "Agentic Design"]
 excerpt: "Delve into the world of AI Agents.
-This guide, synthesized from over 15 research papers, deconstructs what agents are, how they 'think' and 'act' through the agentic loop, and the frameworks used to build them.
-Explore the future of autonomous systems, from single agents to complex multi-agent collaboration."
+This guide, synthesized from nearly 30 research papers, deconstructs what agents are, how they 'think,' and the frameworks used to build them.
+Explore real-world case studies in science and software engineering, and understand the future of autonomous systems, from single agents to complex multi-agent collaboration."
-readTime: "28 min read"
+readTime: "48 min read"
 featured: true
 coverImage: "/images/blog/ai_agents_guide_cover.jpg"
 ---

 ## The Big Picture: A Map of AI Agents